remiel-undead/stellafracta.com/index.md

 ![Whitechapel Ridero Cover Official.jpg](/public/img/Whitechapel_Ridero_Cover_Official.jpg)

 Dr. Wilson, a professor of forensic psychiatry, is appointed as a consultant at Whitechapel Police Station to assist detectives investigating the case of the serial killer The Storyteller, who is creating bloody narrative installations.
-Medical examiner Hart notices that Wilson understands the "story" and speaks the language of the criminal — which means he can find him.
+Medical examiner Hart notices that Wilson understands the "story" and speaks the language of the criminal—which means he can find him.
-A philosophical novel about the legacy of alchemists and creators — in the symbolic language of mytho-poetic hermeneutics in the prosaic, cruel reality of modern-day London.
+A philosophical novel about the legacy of alchemists and creators—in the symbolic language of mytho-poetic hermeneutics in the prosaic, cruel reality of modern-day London.

 **Genre:** Detective / Thriller / Horror / Modern prose